Kiragroh/ESAPI_CreateAcurosStructure/README.md

 # ESAPI_CreateAcurosStructure
-Create a structure with LowerHUThreshold
+Create a structure with LowerHUThreshold.

+The trick is to use the CreateAndSearchBody on a copied StructureSet.